Mathematics - Intent, Implementation, Impact

 - Leading whole school assemblies

-- Organising Monthly Homework Challenges for the school
+- Organising challenges for the school

-- Planning whole school maths themed days.
+- Planning whole school Maths themed days.

 Problem solving tasks are rich tasks.
 This means they are problems which have multiple answers or different strategies to solve them.
 They are not a simple closed question.
 They may have several steps to complete in order to find the answer.
 They may use several different elements of mathematics and they are suitable for any ability level.